This article is reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Mohammad Ali Park

 The magnificent architecture at the Mohammad Ali Park Durga Puja is what attracts most people here.
-The artistic work in the Durga Puja pandal reflects several replicas of monuments from all over the world while also featuring splendid décor and shimmering lights across the entire park area.
-Each year on the occasion of Durga Puja, Mohammad Ali Park comes up with a new pandal theme each year that has also fetched them several awards.
+This year, the artistic work in the Durga Puja pandal is inspired by the Kedarnath temple of Uttarakhand.
+The pandal also features splendid decor and shimmering lights throughout the entire park area.
+Furthermore, this year marks the 55th anniversary of the tradition at Mohammad Ali Park.

 Location: MG Road, Central Kolkata.